Types of Multidimensional Arrays

 - Columns: Number of columns in each 2D array.

-A two-dimensional array in c is essentially a collection of one-dimensional arrays arranged in a structured format of rows and columns.
-This forms a grid-like structure that is commonly referred to as a matrix.
-Each element in a 2D array is identified using two indices: the row number and the column number.
+A 2D array in C is basically a collection of 1D arrays.
+This lays out as a grid-like structure and can be referred to as a matrix.
+Each element in a 2D array is addressed by one of two indices: the row and the column.

 Syntax Of A 2D Array In C